al5ina5/discord-joie-bot/README.md

-# Discord Bot Boilerplate
+# Discord Joie Bot

-A boilerplate to quickly deploy a powerful Discord bots.
-Quickly and painlessly deploy a powerful, lightweight and extremely easy-to-manage Discord bot for both beginners and expert users.
-No experience needed.
+The only bot you will ever need for a web development server!

 # Features